Inclusivity isn't just about getting more people from ethnically-diverse backgrounds in the door

 Repi talking in a small group of people, gesturing and smiling

-Repi (centre) is a Solicitor for the Group in Business & Commercial Banking, a much-valued member of the Corporate Institutional Banking Legal Team.
+Repi (centre) is a solicitor the the Group in the Business and Commercial Banking and Corporate and Institutional Banking Legal Team.

 I've been with Lloyds Banking Group just over 10 years now.
 I joined as a Solicitor in the Consumer Finance Legal Team, which is the Legal team that supports lending to customers, including finance for those wanting to buy or hire cars.
 My job focused on contracts and ensuring consumer rights are implemented and upheld, as well as commercial negotiations, and many other things.